 To estimate labor market demand in FAU's service area, FDEO database occupational projections for Workforce Regions 20 through 23, which encompass Palm Beach, Broward, Miami-Dade and Monroe, and Indian River, Martin, and Saint Lucie Counties were examined (refer to Table II-3).

-In this region, transportation and environmental engineering related occupations are projected to grow at a rate of 14.1% through 2025 - slightly faster than the state growth rate.
-The FDEO projects the highest growth for Cartographers and photogrammetrists (40%) and Biomedical Engineers, with are expected to increase by 27.7%.
-Strong growth is also projected for Engineering Teachers, Postsecondary (18.2%), Environmental Engineers (17.1%), Civil Engineers, General and Other (17%).
-Across these three occupations, total annual job openings are expected to average 6892 - 8085, which would suggest a sizeable job market for graduates of FAU's proposed program.
+According to Table II-3, in the South Florida region, transportation and environmental engineering related occupations are projected to grow at a rate of 14.1% through 2025 - slightly faster than the state growth rate (12.7%) and higher than the growth rate expected across all occupations in the state (11.3%).
+The FDEO projects the highest growth for cartographers and photogrammetrists (40%) and biomedical engineers, with are predicted to increase by 27.7%.
+Strong growth is also projected for engineering teachers, postsecondary (18.2%), environmental engineers (17.1%), civil engineers, general and other (17%).
+Across these SOC codes, total annual job openings are expected to average 6892 - 8085, and applying the percentage of Ph.D.'s employed across all occupations (4.2%), this corresponds to 474 new jobs from 2962 job openings over the period, which would suggest a sizeable market for graduates of FAU's proposed program.
 However, it is worth noting that academic job openings for engineering professors will be limited to only about 20 per year across all engineering disciplines.
 For this reason, FAU should position its degree as one that will prepare graduates for careers as both academic researchers but also as practitioners to best meet the region's workforce needs.